 - American Language for International Students: Speech Component

 This three-credit course is an introductory class focusing on improving college-level language skills in speaking and listening for students whose native language is not English.
-Successful completion of ENG 199 will fulfill the requirements of SDA 101, and is equivalent credit to SDA 101.
+Successful completion of ENG 199 will fulfill the Oral English Competency.